 As in green peas, fava too are winter season crops.
 They can be easily grown in the home garden.
-Beans from tender, green pods are preferred as vegetables over fully mature pods.
-Dry pods, however may be used as dry beans or split lentils.
-Small, very immature pods can be eaten with skin like in green-beans.
+Kernels of tender, green pods are preferred as vegetables over fully mature and dry pods.
+Dry pods, however, may be used as dry beans or split lentils.
+Small, very immature pods can be eaten with skin much like green-beans.
 Usually, however, the pods are shelled, and their seeds used in cooking.

 In the markets, fresh fava beans can be available from March until June.
-Canned, frozen, dry, as well as salted and roasted beans also made available in the stores.
+Canned, frozen, dry, as well as salted and roasted beans also available in the stores.

 While buying, look for fresh, just mature, even shaped, green color beans.
 Avoid yellow pods as they may indicate overmature, dry, and bitter seeds.

-Once at home, place unshelled beans in a perforated plastic bag and store inside the refrigerator set at high relative humidity.
+Once at home, place unshelled beans in a perforated plastic bag and store in the refrigerator set at high relative humidity.
 They stay well for up to a week or so.
 Use them soon after harvest in order to enjoy their rich natural flavor.

 Fresh broad beans are easy to cook and truly delicious.
 Gently cooked, tender beans have a wonderful “beany” flavor that melts like butter in the mouth.
 Dried beans generally soaked in water to turn them soft and to remove any bitter anti-nutritional compounds.